Updated December 2024

 If you're considering health care aide training, you're probably wondering about your employment options after graduation.
 Will it be easy to find a job?
 Are there plenty of opportunities for health care aides in Winnipeg?

 The good news is that health care aides are in high demand all across Manitoba.
-The latest employment report from the Government of Canada Job Bank gives this occupation the highest possible rating for employment growth in Winnipeg: five out of five stars.
+The latest employment report from the Government of Canada Job Bank gives this occupation the second-highest possible rating for employment growth in Winnipeg: four out of five stars.

 We absolutely need health care aides to care for our loved ones and to help more patients remain at home so our health care facilities aren't completely overwhelmed.